Dressmaking for beginners – what equipment you really need to start sewing

 - Tape measure – preferably with cm and inches.
 A standard 150cm/60” length is fine unless you are very tall.

 - Pins – dressmakers steel pins that are reasonably thin and long.
 My pins are size 34 x 0.6mm with flat heads.

 - Sewing needles – packet of mixed hand sewing needles

 - Sharp dressmaking scissors or shears for cutting fabric with – most people advise buying the best you can afford.
-However, until you find out whether or not you’re going to take to dressmaking, I’d recommend just buying a reasonable pair that is not too expensive.
+However, until you find out whether or not you’re going to like dressmaking, I’d recommend just buying a reasonable pair that is not too expensive.
 You can get a good pair for about £20.
 Don’t buy the cheapest available as they really don’t cut all that well.
 Once you’ve got your dressmaking scissors, only use them to cut fabric to avoid blunting them.
-Threaten anyone else in your house with a painful death if they pinch them for cutting paper or anything else!
+Threaten anyone else in your house with a painful death if they steal them for cutting paper or anything else!

-- Tailor’s chalk or dressmaker’s chalk pencils – pencils are probably easiest to mark the fabric with.
+- Tailor’s chalk or dressmaker’s chalk pencils – chalk pencils are probably easiest to mark the fabric with.
 It’s good to have a dark one (generally pink or blue) and a light one (white).

 - Ruler, pencil and rubber – for making alterations to patterns.

 - Iron and ironing board – unfortunately ironing is a major part of dressmaking.
 You’ll need to iron fabric and patterns, and often use the iron to press seams and darts.
 A steam iron is useful but it doesn’t need to be an expensive one.